-In 2023, our PWS was sampled as part of the state of Ohio's Drinking Water Per- and Polyfluoroalkyl Substances (PFAS) Sampling Initiative.
+In 2022, our PWS was sampled as part of the state of Ohio's Drinking Water Per- and

+Polyfluoroalkyl Substances (PFAS) Sampling Initiative.
 Results from this sampling indicated PFAS were detected in our drinking water (above the action level/ below the action level) established by the Ohio EPA.
 Follow-up monitoring is being conducted.
 For more information about PFAS, and to view our latest results please visit pfas.ohio.gov.

-There were no monitoring violations in 2023.
+There were no monitoring violations in 2024.

 We have a current, unconditioned license to operate our water system.
+Lead service line inventory is available at the water office with copies upon request.

-Public participation and comments are encouraged at regular meetings of the Board of Trustees Warren Community Water and Sewer Association, Inc. which meets on the first and third Monday of each month at 6:00 p.m. at the Office, located at 17300 State Route 550 near County Road 10.
+Public participation and comments are encouraged at regular meetings of the Board of Trustees Warren Community Water and Sewer Association, Inc., which meet on the first and third Monday of each month at 6:00 p.m. at the Office, located at 17300 State Route 550 near County Road 10.